-- 29.1 This section applies to Certificates of Possession allocated under the Indian Act and to equivalent tenures that create a Permanent Interest under this Land Code. - 29.2 Subject to section 26, a Permanent Interest in respect of a parcel of land is an interest that entitles the Member holding that interest to: - (a) permanent possession of the land; - (b) develop and benefit from the resources of the land; - grant subsidiary interests and licenses in the land, including leases, permits, easements and rights of way; - (d) transfer, devise or otherwise dispose of the land to another Member; - (e) grant permits to take resources from the land, including cutting timber or removing minerals, stone, sand, gravel, clay, soil or other substances; and - (f) any other rights, consistent with this Land Code, that are attached to certificates of possession under the Indian Act. - 29.3 Prior to a grant of a Permanent Interest in First Nation Land, the Land Management Committee will review the proposed interest and advise Council and the proposed grantee of the proposed interest as to measures that may be necessary or desirable to: - (a) protect the interests of the First Nation in respect of the proposed Permanent Interest: or - (b) protect the interests of the proposed grantee of the Permanent Interest.
+- 29.1 This section applies to Certificates of Possession allocated under the Indian Act and to equivalent tenures that create a Permanent Interest under this Land Code. - 29.2 Subject to section 26, a Permanent Interest in respect of a parcel of land is an interest that entitles the Member holding that interest to: - (a) permanent possession of the land; - (b) develop and benefit from the Natural Resources of the land; - (c) grant subsidiary Interests in the land, including Leaseholds, Permits and Easements; - (d) transfer, devise or otherwise dispose of the land to another Member; - (e) subject to all Laws, and any applicable laws, grant Licenses to take Natural Resources from the land, including cutting timber or removing minerals, stone, sand, gravel, clay, soil or other substances; and - (f) any other rights, consistent with this Land Code, that are attached to certificates of possession under the Indian Act. [amended, June 25, 2013]

+- 29.3 Prior to a grant of a Permanent Interest in First Nation Land, the Land Management Committee will review the proposed interest and advise Council and the proposed grantee of the proposed interest as to measures that may be necessary or desirable to: - (a) protect the interests of the First Nation in respect of the proposed Permanent Interest; or - (b) protect the interests of the proposed grantee of the Permanent Interest.